Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's over/under is 2.3 points higher than the combined 53.7 PPG average of the two teams.
+- UConn's games have gone over 56 points in four of 10 chances this season.

-- The 58 points per game these two squads have allowed to opponents this season are 2.0 more than the 56 over/under in this contest.
+- The two teams combine to average 53.7 points per game, 2.3 less than the over/under in this contest.

+- These two squads surrender a combined 58 points per game, 2.0 more than this contest's over/under.

-- The average total in Cougars games this season is 55.5, 0.5 points fewer than Saturday's over/under of 56 .
+- The Cougars and their opponents score an average of 55.5 points per game, 0.5 fewer than Saturday's total.

 - The 53.8 PPG average total in Huskies games this season is 2.2 points fewer than this game's over/under.